antmicro/kenning-pipeline-manager/docs/source/specification-format.md

   The key should be a URL class key from `urls` in `metadata`.
   The value of the entry is appended to the URL base from the URL class.
 * `additionalData` - can be any JSON-like object (array, dictionary, number, string, ...), it is only used for storing some additional, node-specific data, such as comments etc.
+* `description` - description of the node in markdown format that is displayed in a sidebar node.

 Some or all of the properties above (except for `name`) can be derived from existing node types using the `extends` list - check [Node type inheritance](#node-type-inheritance).